urani100/liri-node-app/README.md

 The concert-this parameter, which is used to receive information about concerts, must be executed in the following syntax structure: node liri.js concert-this **`<artist/band name here>`**

-This request will return the follwoing concert information:
+This request will return the following concert information:

 1. The Location
 2. The Venue